-Despite its reputation for being temperamental, the penis doesn't ask for much—support, protection, and a safe distance from heavy machinery.
-Oh wait, and a healthy diet.
+Despite its reputation for being temperamental, the penis doesn't ask for much: support, protection, and a healthy diet.
 The food you eat is crucial for sexual health, from erection strength to sperm motility.
-Research indicates that some specific nutrients—from common vitamins to lesser-known plant extracts—that have demonstrated positive effects on very specific aspects of penile performance.
+Research indicates that some specific nutrients—from common vitamins to lesser-known plant extracts—have demonstrated positive effects on very specific aspects of penile performance.
 Here's the most potent of the lot.

-"Spinach is rich in magnesium, a mineral that decreases inflammation in blood vessels, increasing blood flow," explains Cassie Bjork, RD, LD of Healthy Simple Life.
+"Spinach is rich in magnesium, a mineral that decreases inflammation in blood vessels, increasing blood flow," explains Cassie Bjork, RD, LD, of Healthy Simple Life.
 And when it comes to a man, blood flow is everything.
-"Increased blood flow drives blood to the extremities, which, like Viagra, can increase arousal and make sex more pleasurable," says psychotherapist and sex expert Tammy Nelson Ph.D.
+"Increased blood flow drives blood to the extremities, which, like Viagra, can increase arousal and make sex more pleasurable," says psychotherapist and sex expert Tammy Nelson, PhD.
 Spinach is also rich in folate, which increases blood flow to the nether regions, helping to protect your guy against age-related sexual issues.
-Speaking of, don't miss these The 24 Best Supplements for Your Penis.
+Speaking of, don't miss these best supplements for your penis.

 Watermelon is one of the richest natural sources of L-citrulline, an amino acid that can help make your erection harder.
 Once it's in the body, it converts to L-arginine, stimulating the production of nitric oxide, which increases blood flow to the penis, strengthening erections.

 Thanks to the pine nuts that provide its base, this sauce is rich in zinc.
 Men with higher levels in their system have been shown to have higher sex drives than those with lower levels.
-Pine nuts are also a good source of magnesium, which boosts testosterone and helps keep sperm healthy and viable.
+Pine nuts are also a good source of magnesium, which boosts testosterone and helps keep sperm healthy and viable, according to the International Journal of Endocrinology.
 We love to mix pesto with zoodles, fresh basil, chopped tomatoes and grilled chicken—super delish!
-For even more spiralizer recipes, check out these 21 Mouthwatering Spiralizer Recipes!

-Some scholarly minds believe it wasn't an apple, but a pomegranate with which Eve tempted Adam in the Garden of Eden.
-She was smart: A recent study published in the International Journal of Impotence Research discovered that pomegranate juice, rich in antioxidants that support blood flow, can help improve erectile dysfunction.
+A study published in the International Journal of Impotence Research discovered that pomegranate juice, which is rich in antioxidants that support blood flow, can help improve erectile dysfunction.
 Though this study was funded by POM Wonderful, animal studies have also shown that the elixir improves long-term erectile response, so it's definitely worth a shot–literally.
 Knock a shot back or water your juice down a bit: One cup of tart POM Wonderful packs 31 grams of sugar.

 Nature's candy can be a cherry bomb for your sex life.
-Cherries are rich in anthocyanins, plant chemicals which clean your arteries of plaque, keeping them open for business.
+Cherries are rich in anthocyanins, artery-clearing plant chemicals that keep them open for business.
 Not only does that help you stay healthy, it has a direct effect on blood flow below the belt, too.
 So make them a regular snack: One cup clocks in at fewer than 100 calories and boasts B vitamins, cancer-fighting flavonoids and three grams of satiating fiber.
 Looking for even more belly-filling healthy eats?
 Check out these delicious high fiber foods!

-Trying to make a baby?
+Want to become a dad?
 Pick up a few bags of baby carrots.
-A study published in Fertility and Sterility that analyzed the effect of various fruit and vegetables on sperm quality discovered that carrots had the best all-around results on sperm count and motility—a term used to describe the ability of sperm to swim towards an egg.
+A study published in Fertility and Sterility that analyzed the effect of various fruit and vegetables on sperm quality discovered that carrots had the best all-around results on sperm count and motility, which is the ability of your sperm to swim towards an egg.
 Men who ate the most carrots saw improved sperm performance by 6.5 to 8 percent.
 The Harvard researchers attribute the boost to carotenoids, powerful antioxidative compounds in carrots that help the body make vitamin A.

-Get this: More than one in three adult men, or more than 33 percent, has some form of cardiovascular disease, according to The American Heart Association.
+Get this: More than one in four adult men, or more than 25 percent, will die of cardiovascular disease, according to the CDC.
 And one in every four male deaths is a result of heart disease.
 Those are seriously scary stats!
 Paired with a sensible diet and consistent routine exercise, the foods below can help ward off high blood pressure, stroke, high cholesterol, and heart disease.

 Whether you're simply trying to stay healthy or trying to improve your heart health because you're already suffering from heart disease, omega-3s can help, say the experts at the National Institute of Health.
 How?
 The healthy fat helps reduce triglycerides (the fats that can build up in your blood and cause a heart attack) and also diminish the risk of an irregular heartbeat.
-To reap the benefits, pick wild over farmed and check out these 25 Healthy Salmon Recipes You’ll Love.
+To reap the benefits, pick wild over farmed and check out these healthy salmon recipes.

 Beans & Legumes

-High temperatures can destroy walnuts' volatile oils while prolonged exposure to air can cause the nuts to become rancid.
-Buy walnuts raw and store them in an airtight container in the fridge for a heart-healthy snack that loves you back
+It's important to note that high temperatures can destroy walnuts' volatile oils while prolonged exposure to air can cause the nuts to become rancid.
+Buy walnuts raw and store them in an airtight container in the fridge for a heart-healthy snack that loves you back.

 Good news, guacamole lovers!
-Thanks to its high monounsaturated fat content (a nutrient that fights off high cholesterol), you’re obsession with avocados may just keep your ticker in tip-top health!
+Thanks to its high monounsaturated fat content (a nutrient that fights off high cholesterol), your obsession with avocados may just keep your ticker in tip-top health.
 Check out these avocado recipes for weight loss for culinary inspiration.

-A study of over 2,000 adults revealed that those who consume just 2 percent of their total daily calories from yogurt have a lower incidence of hypertension than those who eat the creamy stuff less often.
+A study of more than 2,000 adults revealed that those who consume just two percent of their total daily calories from yogurt have a lower incidence of hypertension than those who eat the creamy stuff less often.
 And some yogurts also carry a nice dose of potassium, a proven blood pressure reducer.
-An 8-ounce container of Stonyfield's Organic Smooth & Creamy yogurt, for example, contains up to 14 percent of the day's recommended intake, more than you'd get from a small banana.
-To get the benefits and tone your body, start your day with one of these 25 Best Yogurts for Weight Loss.
+An eight-ounce container of Stonyfield's Organic Smooth & Creamy yogurt, for example, contains up to 14 percent of the day's recommended intake, more than you'd get from a small banana.
+To get the benefits and tone your body, start your day with one of these best yogurts for weight loss.